mwcraig/ccd-as-book/_build/01-05-Calibration-overview.md

 ### First, set parameters for the CCD

-These are the same as in the previous notebook, except for the read noise, which is 100 times larger.
+These are the same as in the previous notebook, except for the read noise, which is 700$e-$, 100 times larger than in the previous notebook.